-Top 10 study abroad questions
+Frequently asked study abroad questions

-All Augustana programs have target enrollments.
-When the number of applicants greatly exceeds the target enrollment for a program, a selection process is used.
-Most programs pool students into one of five possible cohorts based upon a combination of academic class and GPA at the time of application.
+Most Augustana programs have target enrollments or caps due to agreements with outside providers.
+When the number of applicants exceeds the program cap, a selection process is used.
+This process places students into one of four pools based on a combination of academic year and GPA at the time of application.

-A program roster is created by selecting students from the highest ranking pool, then the second, etc. When applicants are turned away from their initial programs of choice, they are notified of other program options and may transfer their applications to an open program.
+A program roster is created by selecting students from the highest ranking pool, then the second, etc. When applicants are turned way from their initial program of choice, they are notified of other program options and may transfer their applications to an open program.

 2. How can we find out about upcoming programs?